9 Foods with Hidden Gluten Ingredients

 hidden gluten ingredients in food

-Despite the presence of gluten in medications and supplements in extremely tiny amounts as fillers or binders, still, it is considered a threat for gluten-sensitive individuals.
+Despite the presence of gluten in medications and supplements in extremely tiny amounts as fillers or binders, still, it is still considered a threat for gluten-sensitive individuals.

 Canned vegetables and fruits: